 You can find out who your local Councillors or MP are on the Write to Them website: www.writetothem.com.

 If you would rather not go through the Designated Person stage, the Localism Act 2011 states that you may approach the Housing Ombudsman Service directly after a period of 8 weeks has passed from receiving your Stage 2 response.

 You may also approach the Housing Ombudsman Service directly yourself if the Designated Person (member or panel) refuses to refer your complaint; again 8 weeks after receiving your Stage 2 response.

-If after the Complaints Panel has reviewed your complaint you remain unhappy, you have the right to approach the Local Government and Social Care Ombudsman.
+If you are not satisfied with our response after Stage 2, or if we refuse your request to escalate the complaint following Stage 1, you have the right to approach the Local Government and Social Care Ombudsman.